 It means I will also develop FTD.
 However, I did read an Alzheimer's Society blog which states; Everyone who inherits a MAPT or GRN mutation will develop FTD, but this isn't true with C9ORF72.
 For reasons that are not clear, some people have the C9ORF72 mutation but do not go on to develop FTD.
-I was hopeful when I read this, and questioned a neurologist who said 'there has been 1 or 2 instances when this has happened, and because of this, it's against the law to state it's 100% of the time.
+I was hopeful when I read this, and questioned a neurologist who said 'there have been 1 or 2 instances when this has happened, and because of this, it's against the law to state it's 100% of the time.
 The reality is though, there are no ifs, buts or maybes, it's 99.9% likely you are going to develop FTD.

 At present, there is no cure or treatment to slow down the symptoms.

-It can happen at any time, there is no minimum age you can develop FTD (in fact, someone in America is aged only 29 and is living with FTD), though based on family history, this will likely present itself when I am in my 50's.
+It can happen at any time, there is no minimum age you can develop FTD (in fact, someone in America is aged only 29 and is living with symptomatic FTD), though based on family history, this will likely present itself when I am in my 50's.